gnieboer/tsp-redesign/pages/how-we-protect-your-data/system-of-records-notices.md

   13. Routine Use—NARA/Records Management: A record from this system of records may be disclosed to the National Archives and Records Administration (NARA) or other federal government agencies pursuant to the Federal Records Act.
   14. Routine Use—Redress: A record from this system of records may be disclosed to a federal, state, tribal, local, international, or foreign government agency or entity for the purpose of consulting with that agency or entity: (1) To assist in making a determination regarding redress for an individual in connection with the operations of a FRTIB program; (2) for the purpose of verifying the identity of an individual seeking redress in connection with the operations of a FRTIB program; or (3) for the purpose of verifying the accuracy of information submitted by an individual who has requested such redress on behalf of another individual.
   15. Routine Use—Security Threat: A record from this system of records may be disclosed to federal and foreign government intelligence or counterterrorism agencies when FRTIB reasonably believes there to be a threat or potential threat to national or international security for which the information may be useful in countering the threat or potential threat, when FRTIB reasonably believes such use is to assist in anti-terrorism efforts, and disclosure is appropriate to the proper performance of the official duties of the person making the disclosure.

-  A record from this system may be shared with other Federal agencies to register and notify individuals regarding TSP-related educational events.
+  16. A record from this system may be shared with other Federal agencies to register and notify individuals regarding TSP-related educational events.

-  **POLICIES AND PRACTICES FOR STORAGE OF RECORDS:** Records are maintained in paper and electronic form, including on computer databases and cloud-based services, all of which are securely stored.
+  **POLICIES AND PRACTICES FOR STORAGE OF RECORDS**: Records are maintained in paper and electronic form, including on computer databases and cloud-based services, all of which are securely stored.

-  **POLICIES AND PRACTICES FOR RETRIEVAL OF RECORDS:** Records are retrieved by name, account number, email address, phone number, social media handle, demographics, or other unique identifier of the individual about whom they are maintained.
+  **POLICIES AND PRACTICES FOR RETRIEVAL OF RECORDS**: Records are retrieved by name, account number, email address, phone number, social media handle, demographics, or other unique identifier of the individual about whom they are maintained.

-  **POLICIES AND PRACTICES FOR RETENTION AND DISPOSAL OF RECORDS:** These records are maintained in accordance with General Records Schedules 6.4 (Public Affairs Records) and 6.5 (Public Customer Service Records) issued by the National Archives and Records Administration (NARA).
+  **POLICIES AND PRACTICES FOR RETENTION AND DISPOSAL OF RECORDS**: These records are maintained in accordance with General Records Schedules 6.4 (Public Affairs Records) and 6.5 (Public Customer Service Records) issued by the National Archives and Records Administration (NARA).

-  **ADMINISTRATIVE, TECHNICAL, AND PHYSICAL SAFEGUARDS:** FRTIB has adopted appropriate administrative, technical, and physical controls in accordance with FRTIB's security program to protect the security, confidentiality, availability, and integrity of the information, and to ensure that records are not disclosed to or accessed by unauthorized individuals.
+  **ADMINISTRATIVE, TECHNICAL, AND PHYSICAL SAFEGUARDS**: FRTIB has adopted appropriate administrative, technical, and physical controls in accordance with FRTIB's security program to protect the security, confidentiality, availability, and integrity of the information, and to ensure that records are not disclosed to or accessed by unauthorized individuals.

   **RECORD ACCESS PROCEDURES:** Individuals seeking to access records within this system must submit a request pursuant to 5 CFR part 1630.
 Attorneys or other persons acting on behalf of an individual must provide written authorization from that individual, such as a Power of Attorney, in order for the representative to act on their behalf.